richardwestenra/richardwestenra.github.io/README.md

 [richardwestenra.com](http://richardwestenra.com/)
 ===============

 This is my personal website/blog/portfolio.
-It's built with [Jekyll](http://jekyllrb.com/), [Grunt](http://gruntjs.com/) and [Yeoman](http://yeoman.io/) (specifically, [Generator-Jekyllrb](https://github.com/robwierzbowski/generator-jekyllrb/)).
-Most of the pages have a custom design, and hence many include additional CSS/JS, either internal or external.
+It's built with [Jekyll](http://jekyllrb.com/) and runs on GitHub Pages.
+Most of the pages have a custom design, and hence many include additional CSS/JS, either internal in the HTML, or in separate files.

+### Development

+Install Ruby (with rbenv ideally), then run `bundle install` to install dependencies.
+Then run `bundle exec jekyll serve` to start development.

 ### Hosting

-This site is currently hosted with Github Pages: The production repo for this site is over at [github.com/richardwestenra/richardwestenra.github.io](https://github.com/richardwestenra/richardwestenra.github.io) and the live URL is [richardwestenra.github.io](http://richardwestenra.github.io/) / [richardwestenra.com](http://richardwestenra.com/).
+This site is currently hosted with Github Pages: The live URL is [richardwestenra.github.io](https://richardwestenra.github.io/) / [richardwestenra.com](https://www.richardwestenra.com/).

 ### Design history

-This is a port (and very minor redesign) of my old site, which was built in Wordpress in 2010.
-For the new site, I've adapted the homepage to make it more responsive, optimised the CSS/JS, and updated the content (particularly the portfolio).
-I've also kept most of the old posts, made them responsive where possible.
+#### 2010
+I built the site in Wordpress.
+It was my second portfolio site, and I was moving to London soon and needed to get a job, and I wanted to jump on that "magazine-style bespoke blog-post layout" trend I'd be hearing so much about.

+#### 2014
+Smartphones became too common to ignore, so the site needed to be made responsive.
+Also, Github Pages and static site generators were getting big, and I wanted to stop having to pay for shared PHP web hosting when I could get free super-fast static hosting on GitHub instead.
+Also also, I was using Grunt and Yeoman for everything, so why should this site be any different?
+So I moved the site to [Jekyll](http://jekyllrb.com/)/[Grunt](http://gruntjs.com/)/[Yeoman](http://yeoman.io/) (specifically, [Generator-Jekyllrb](https://github.com/robwierzbowski/generator-jekyllrb/)).

+#### 2019
+It's been a few years since Grunt was popular, and it's starting to lose support.
+I only update this site about once a year or so, and every time I do, I need to fix the tooling first, because inevitably it's stopped working.
+It's probably easier to switch to a standard Jekyll setup, because at least it'll be low-maintenance, even if it is Ruby.
+Ideally I'd use Gatsby or Eleventy, but that seems like a lot of work, and an extra build step.

 ### Blog, portfolio and linkblog items